formlio/forml/docs/project.rst

 Project allows to define the ETL process sourcing the data into the system using a *Producer Expression*.
 This mechanism would still be fairly abstract from a physical data source as that's something that would supply a particular *Runtime*.

+Tests
+'''''

+ForML has an operator unit testing facility (see the :doc:`testing` sections) which can be integrated into the usual ``tests/`` project structure.